ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 []Connection := Connection.GroupedConnections()
 ~~~

-Connections will be belong to the same group if the application previously called Clone.
+Connections will belong to the same group if the application previously called Clone.
 Passive Connections can also be added to the same group -- e.g., when a Listener receives a new Connection that is just a new stream of an already active multi-streaming protocol instance.

 Changing one of the Connection Properties on one Connection in the group